Check out our new FHA first-time homebuyers guide updated for 2024

 What Is Section 8 Housing in Michigan?

-Low-income individuals and families often have no choice but to live in sub-par conditions because that’s all they can afford.
 If you qualify for this U.S. Department of Housing and Urban Development program, you can find affordable and safe housing using a relatively small percentage of your income for rent payments.
-Section 8 covers the rest, paying landlords directly.
+Michigan’s Section 8 program covers the rest, paying landlords directly.

 What Is the Most Section 8 Will Pay in Michigan?